Velocidex/velociraptor-docs/content/artifact_references/pages/windows.registry.ntuser.md

 <pre><code class="language-yaml">
 name: Windows.Registry.NTUser
 description: |
-  This artifact searches for keys or values within the user's NTUser.dat registry hives.
+  This artifact searches for keys or values within the user&#x27;s NTUser.dat registry hives.

-  When a user logs into a windows machine the system creates their own "profile" which consists of a registry hive mapped into the HKEY_USERS hive.
+  When a user logs into a windows machine the system creates their own &quot;profile&quot; which consists of a registry hive mapped into the HKEY_USERS hive.
 This hive file is locked as long as the user is logged in.
 If the user is not logged in, the file is not mapped at all.